 What is a Consulting Agreement?

-A consulting agreement is a contractual agreement between you and your client about the terms of your collaboration.
-It’s legally binding whether it’s a spoken or a written agreement, but since oral agreements are pretty hard to prove, most contracts are written agreements.
-It’s both the signatures of you and your client that makes your contract official, and it can be used as a reference point for any disputes.
+A consulting agreement is a contractual agreement between you and your client about the terms of your consulting services and collaboration.
+It’s legally binding, whether it’s a spoken or a written agreement, but since oral agreements are pretty hard to prove, most contracts include written documentation.
+It’s both the signatures of you and your client that make your contract official, and it can be used as a reference point for any disputes.

 [ Read: 7 Consulting Frameworks That Win Big Clients ]

-Besides the usual elements of a contract, there are some important details you should cover if you’re writing a consulting agreement.
-Here are the sections your contract should include:
+Besides the usual elements of a legally binding contract, there are some important details you should cover if you’re writing a consulting agreement.
+Here are the sections a thorough agreement constitutes:

-Now, let’s go through what each of them means and why they’re important.
+Now, let’s go through each part of the entire agreement, what each section means, and why they’re important.

 Parties, Date, and Signatures

-The most basic information every contract should contain is the personal details of the people signing it, the date when the agreement becomes official, and the signatures.
+The most basic information every contract should contain is the personal details of the people signing it, address, full name, business registration number, and such information.
+It should also include the date when the agreement becomes official and the signatures of the two parties.

-Typically, it’s your and your client’s full names and registered address that goes on the very top of your contract for clear identification.
+Typically, your and your client’s full names and registered addresses go on the very top of your contract for clear identification.
 Optionally, you can include the phone number or email address that you’d like to use for communication purposes.

 The date of signing the contract matters because you can’t be held accountable for anything that happens before that date, but a few days of difference between issuing the contract and getting the signatures done shouldn’t be a problem.